selauraclient/android-launcher/README.md

 This repository contains the full source code for the Android Selaura Launcher.
 This launcher helps run [Selaura Client](https://selauraclient.com/), which is the best modification for Minecraft: Bedrock Edition.

+> [!WARNING]
+> You are accountable for your use of the Selaura Launcher.
+Spamming downloads, or doing something to cause a ratelimit to the API can warrant Google to blacklist your personal account.
+We are not responsible for the actions you take with your account, use common sense!

 ## 🖥️ Compatibility
 Selaura Launcher (Android) currently supports:
 - Android Pie (9.0)+